Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/README.md

 * Reviewers got back to us in September 2022 with amendments for the paper to be considered for publication.
 These amendments included revamping the narrative to highlight the main contribution of the paper, add additional sections underlining the processes and decision-making process, and general amendments for the paper's flow and style to remain consistent throughout.
 * The amended version was sent in October.

-### 2021

-* Elected a journal to aim to publish in: PLOS ONE.
-* Began transforming the project from a dissertation report to a paper (choice of language, trimming down, changing narrative, updating figures).
-* After multiple iterations and feedback from both my supervisors, a first draft was created.

-### 2020
+### 2023

-* Completed my Master's degree and submitted my dissertation.
-Final results: 90%.
-* Began discussions with my supervisors to consider publishing the dissertation in a renown journal.
+* The paper, entitled "*A divide and conquer approach to maximise deep learning mammography classification accuracies*", was formally accepted for publication in January 2023.
+* In May 2023, the paper was finally published in PLOS ONE.
+It can be read and cited here: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0280841

 ## What can I find in this repository?

 You can find the full dissertation project (code + report) for the MSc Artificial Intelligence at the University of St Andrews (2020).

-The final report can be read here: [Breast Cancer Detection in Mammograms using Deep Learning Techniques, Adam Jaamour (2020)](https://github.com/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/blob/master/Breast%20Cancer%20Detection%20in%20Mammograms%20using%20Deep%20Learning%20Techniques%20-%20Adam%20Jaamour%2C%202020.pdf)

 The publication of this project can be found here:
-* Paper published in PLOS ONE: *[soon]*
+* Paper published in PLOS ONE: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0280841
 * Peer-reviewed code: https://github.com/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning-Publication

+The original dissertation report can be read here: [Breast Cancer Detection in Mammograms using Deep Learning Techniques, Adam Jaamour (2020)](https://github.com/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/blob/master/Breast%20Cancer%20Detection%20in%20Mammograms%20using%20Deep%20Learning%20Techniques%20-%20Adam%20Jaamour%2C%202020.pdf)

+If you have any questions, issues or message, please either:
+* Post a comment on PLOS ONE: https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0280841
+* Open a new issue in this repository: https://github.com/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/issues/new

 ## Abstract